learn-co-curriculum/phase-4-rails-routing-basics-readme/README.md

 ```

 Calling the `render` method with the `json:` option will produce a
-JSON-formatted string data which the controller can then use as the body of the
+JSON-formatted string of data which the controller can then use as the body of
-response being sent back to the client.
-If we pass an Active Record object to
+the response being sent back to the client.
+If we pass an Active Record object
-this render method, it will be _serialized_ as JSON data based on the attributes
+(in this case, our `cheeses` variable) to this render method, it will be
-of the object.
+_serialized_ as JSON data based on the attributes of the object.

 To exit `byebug` gracefully, type `continue` or `c` and hit enter.